 Not all tasks drain your battery at the same rate.
 Solving physics equations is a lot more taxing than organizing your desktop.
 AI excels at cognitive performance scheduling by figuring out what kind of recovery you actually need.

-Think of it as "active" versus "passive" recovery.
-If you’ve just finished a high-intensity session, a five-minute scroll through TikTok (passive recovery) might actually make you feel more tired.
+Active recovery differs from passive recovery.
+After a high-intensity session, scrolling through TikTok for five minutes often increases fatigue.
 An AI coach might suggest a 15-minute walk instead.
-This science-backed approach to personalized study breaks also kills "break-creep"—that "quick" YouTube break that somehow turns into a two-hour rabbit hole.
-By matching the break to your energy level, you actually come back refreshed.
-If you're looking to clean up your study habits even further, check out our guide on digital minimalism for improved focus.
+This method for personalized study breaks prevents break-creep, the "quick" YouTube video that turns into a two-hour distraction.
+By matching the break to your energy level, you return refreshed.
+To improve your study habits, check out our guide on digital minimalism for improved focus.

 Integrating AI Tools for Task Prioritization